 Transfers into a Stocks and Shares Junior ISA with Foresters Friendly Society will be managed on your behalf, making the process as easy as possible.
-All you need to do is complete and submit a transfer form.
-We will then liaise with your current provider on your behalf to transfer the funds across.
+Just complete the online application, which includes a Transfer request form to be downloaded.
+Complete and return this to us and we will then liaise with your current provider on your behalf to transfer the funds across.

 Can I hold a Junior ISA and a Child Trust Fund (CTF)?

 Unfortunately it’s not possible for your child to hold a Child Trust Fund (CTF) and a Junior ISA.
 However, the CTF can be transferred into the Junior ISA, as can another Junior ISA held with another provider.
-If you’d like to transfer a CTF or Junior ISA , all you need to do is download a Transfer Form and submit your application by post.
-We will then liaise with your current provider on your behalf to transfer the funds across.
+If you’d like to transfer a CTF or Junior ISA, all you need to do is select the Transfer option in our online application, which includes a Transfer request form.

 Are there any charges?